CianciarusoCataldo/modular-plugin-router/README.md

 # modular-plugin-router

-Enhance your web app with a custom theme, when using modular-engine system
+A routing system to control navigation with modular-engine